huggingface/optimum-habana/examples/image-classification/README.md

 ## Using DeepSpeed

-Similarly to multi-HPU training, here is how you would fine-tune ViT on the beans dataset using 8 HPUs with DeepSpeed:
+Similarly to multi-HPU training, here is how you would fine-tune ViT on Cifar10 using 8 HPUs with DeepSpeed:

 ```bash
 python ../gaudi_spawn.py \